BrunoHernandez14/The-Market-Dashboard/README.md

 Gamma will always be a positive value since it is derived from both the stock price and Delta value.
 It is critical for hedging against risk but is often misunderstood.

+Gamma will the at its highest whenever the options contract is At-The-Money (ATM) which can cause somethign called Gamma Risk which results in huge swings in Delta.
+However when the contract is Deep In-The-Money (ITM) or Out-The-Money (OTM) the Gamma will be low.

+Example: You have a Delta of 0.6 and a Gamma of 0.1, AAPL goes up one dollar and now your new Delta is 0.7, but soon AAPl drops a dollar now your delta is back at 0.6.

 Theta (Θ):
 Vega (ν):